RisingLine Web Design | Site Map

 6. "Make your site for users, not for search engines." (a direct quote from Google).
 It's imperative to understand that by focusing developing your site to best meet your customer needs, you'll also be developing a site that has the most appeal to search engines and thus has a greater potential to be listed higher in their results.

-8. Insure your site is properly coded to be indexed by search engines.
+8. Ensure your site is properly coded to be indexed by search engines.
 It is vital to incorporate optimized coding and keywords into the structure of your site.
-SEO from a coding perspective should insure that the technical aspects of a site are presented to both users and search engines to allow clear communication of your message.
+SEO from a coding perspective should ensure that the technical aspects of a site are presented to both users and search engines to allow clear communication of your message.
 There is no secret to this.
 Google, who owns about 80% of the world's web search market, provides the specific guidelines.
+Also see Google's May 6th, 2011 article: "More guidance on building high-quality sites."

 9. The quality and relevancy of your content is the key to success.
 Search engine optimization ultimately relies on the true quality and value of your site as it appeals to your users and industry.
 Search engine optimization is like wearing a nice suit and having good manners at a job interview.
 It's good to do but doesn't prove anything about your qualifications or get you the job.
 You have to have real value to make the suit and manners have a positive impact.